 NYU Law Classes that Meet 520.6 Requirements

-Some students from common law countries will be found eligible to sit for the NY Bar on the basis of their first law degree.
-However, many students will need both to complete the LLM degree and take certain numbers of credits in particular classes as part of the degree in order to be eligible.
+While some students from common law countries will be found eligible to sit for the NY bar on the basis of their first law degree, many will need both to complete the LLM degree and take particular classes as part of the degree in order to be eligible.
 These eligibility requirements are independent of any requirements that must be satisfied in order to earn the LLM degree or to qualify for a particular LLM specialization.
-For further information on the eligibility rules and a list of classes at NYU Law School that count toward meeting New York’s requirements for foreign-trained lawyers, please go here.
+For a list of classes at NYU Law School that count toward meeting New York’s bar eligibility requirements for foreign-trained attorneys, please go here.